AzuObs/naive-workflow-manager/README.md

-// daniel how to run app
+// daniel how to run, test app